 Gryphon Management Consultants is committed to remaining fully appraised of the current thinking and innovations in our specialist fields.
-We acheive this through our involvement in ongoing quantitative and qualitative research combined with analyses of the latest trends and developments in the local and international environments.
+We achieve this through our involvement in ongoing quantitative and qualitative research combined with analyses of the latest trends and developments in the local and international environments.

 The practice has completed projects for a wide range of organisational types, including; state-owned enterprises (SOE), council controlled enterprises (CCE), publicly listed companies, sport and other not for profit (NFP) organisations.